james-haddock/get-sorty/README.md

 ## How to Use

-1. Configure the tasks for each file extension in the TOML configuration file.
+1. Configure the tasks for each file extension using the get_sorty_config executable.
 2. Run the application.
 3. The application will start monitoring the specified directories for changes.
 4. When a new file is added to a directory, the application will perform the tasks configured for that file's extension.